-Once you have applied and sent official transcripts, you will receive an official evaluation or degree audit in approximately four weeks.
+Once you have applied and sent official transcripts, you will receive an official evaluation in approximately four weeks.
 As you complete coursework, you can check your progress through WebAdvisor.

 After receiving the official evaluation, contact your advisor to work out or revise a plan for graduation.
 Following this academic plan ensures that you continue to make progress toward your degree and complete requirements in proper sequence.

 If you deviate from your academic plan, please notify your advisor and, if applicable, the Office of Financial Aid.
 This protects you from taking a course that will not meet your needs or for which you have not met the prerequisites.
 Each spring after you receive the list of classes scheduled for the coming year, contact your advisor to review your program.